VulcanJS/vulcan-docs/source/tutorial-customizing.md

 - `Package.describe` is used to set your package's metadata.
 Only the `name` is required, but you can also add a version, Git repository, etc.
 - `Package.onUse` contains the code used to load our package.
 - `api.use` declares the package's dependencies on other Meteor packages.
-These dependencies can be either local (living in `/packages` like `nova:*`) or remote (pulled from Meteor's package server like `fourseven:scss`).
+These dependencies can be either local (living in `/packages` like `vulcan:*`) or remote (pulled from Meteor's package server like `fourseven:scss`).
 - `api.mainModule` is used to declare your package's client and server entry points and should be used to load JavaScript files.
 - `api.addFiles` is used to add files one by one, usually HTML or CSS.
 - `api.addAssets` is used to add static assets to your package.
 Basically, anything that's not a JavaScript, HTML, or CSS file.